 Quincy is a somewhat small city located in the state of Florida.
 With a population of 7,830 people and three constituent neighborhoods, Quincy is the 221st largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Quincy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Quincy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Quincy is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Quincy who work in office and administrative support (17.37%), sales jobs (8.18%), and teaching (7.97%).
+There are especially a lot of people living in Quincy who work in office and administrative support (19.24%), teaching (9.08%), and sales jobs (6.71%).

-The citizens of Quincy are slightly less educated than the national average of 21.84% for the average city or town: 14.90% of adults in Quincy have a bachelor's degree or advanced degree
+The percentage of adults in Quincy with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.60% of adults in Quincy have a bachelor's degree or advanced degree.

 Quincy is an extremely ethnically-diverse city.
 The people who call Quincy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quincy residents report their race to be Black or African-American, followed by White.
 Quincy also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.43% of the city’s residents.
-Important ancestries of people in Quincy include English, Irish, Italian, and European.
+People of Hispanic or Latino origin account for 17.79% of the city’s residents.
+Important ancestries of people in Quincy include Italian, Irish, German, and European.

 The most common language spoken in Quincy is English.
 Other important languages spoken here include Spanish and Tagalog.